All Episodes

 You can win it or you can lose it.

-And the Democrats are invested in uh in losing it, in effectively saying, Oh no, it's all a bit you know, it's a bit of a quagma and it's complicated, it's all Bush's fault, and there's none of this yellow cake anyway that we had well, except for some up in Canada, and anyway, who knows about that?
+And the Democrats are invested in losing it, in effectively saying, oh, no, it's all a bit, you know, it's a bit of a quagma and it's complicated and it's all Bush's fault.

-Uh so we'd much rather lose the war.
+So we'd much rather lose the war.

-Not just for Iraq's sake, but for every other nickel and dime dictator around the planet.
+It's not in America's interest to be seen to lose a war, not just for Iraq's sake, but for every other nickel and dime dictator around the planet.

-Because why why why would you take America seriously?
+Because why would you take America seriously?

-And by the way, CNN International makes CNN domestic look like the Rush Limbaugh show.
+And by the way, CNN International makes CNN Domestic look like the Rush Limbaugh show.

 It's amazing.

-Uh that it strikes at the heart of American credibility and credibility.
+That strikes at the heart of American credibility and credibility.

 If you're a superpower, you're only a superpower while you have credibility.